newrelic-experimental/newrelic-entity-cmdb-ci-sync/README.md

 - _nr_entity_key.strategy_: How the Entity and _Provider_ key values are to be compared (caseless_match|exact_match|exact_contains|caseless_contains|inverse_caseless_contains).
 - _nr_entity_update_: (true|false) Whether to update the Entity discovered if the Entity tag alread exists.
 False ignores the update if the tag exists, true updates no matter the value specified.
 - _nr_entity_tag_key_: The New Relic Entity key value (name) for the _provider_ attribute value.
+- _description_: free form text that describes this CI for the purpose of reporting.

 ### Config file encryption

 To encrypt sensitive fields in the config.json, execute the following proceedure:
 - Create your config.json with all values in clear text
 - From the commandline run ```node ./js/index.js encrypt <my_awesome_passphrase>```
-- The command above will set ```encrypted_config: true``` use the passphrase for a one way AES encruption of the following config values:
+- The command above will set ```encrypted_config: true``` use the passphrase for a one way AES encryption of the following config values:
   - ```provider.api_key```
   - ```provider.api_uname```
   - ```provider.api_pword```